 - Bootstrap.
 To start a company with only personal resources and no outside funding.

 - Co-working space.
-A company or non-profit that rents or provides work space to entrepreneurs and startups.
+A company or non-profit that rents or provides a workspace to entrepreneurs and startups.
 Co-working spaces seek to foster a work environment that allows for spontaneous networking and the possibility of collaboration.
 Examples include WeWork in Los Angeles, Gangplank in Phoenix, and General Assembly in New York.

 - Crowdfunding.
 Crowdfunding enables a company to attract capital from a large number of small investments (or donations).
 Some types of crowdfunding conducted through an online portal such as OneVest (formerly Rock the Post), enable startups to raise equity capital from accredited investors.
 Other types, such as Kickstarter, allow projects to seek contributions (but not direct equity investment) from supporters.